 Increased autonomy was complemented by the two main drives mentioned previously.
 For example, earning more allowed participants to create buffers that they could plan their time and work around.
 Gaining influence and expertise or acquiring new skills gave them more freedom to choose work and exploit alternatives.

 The drives reported by high-skilled freelancers seem to reflect the expected gains, and relieve the discontentments of permanent employment, to some extent.
 The consultants spoke of professional rewards that increase with experience, such as job variety, expertise and novel skills.
 There was also a financial incentive to keep freelancing for the majority I spoke to.
-Skills in specific technologies such as the SAP suite are highly specialized and thus, well-compensated by clients who have short-term specialist requirements.
+Skills in specific technologies such as the SAP® suite are highly specialised.
+This means that they are well-compensated by clients who have short-term specialist requirements.
 Finally, increased autonomy was demonstrated in numerous ways and contributed to job satisfaction, confirming the proposals made by others.
 In spite of however rewarding the benefits were, they often came with challenges that made managing a freelance career paradoxical in nature.
 These challenges are the themes I will discuss in my next article.

 Want more insights like this?
-Follow IT Optimiser.
+Follow IT Optimiser on LinkedIn.